1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Start of building of St Cross Hospital.

-Corset factory opened in Spring Street.
+The Corset Company opened a factory in Spring Street.

 Rugby Gas Light & Coke Company re-incorporated by Act of Parliament.
 It was renamed the Rugby Gas Co.